Over-the-Counter Medicine for Overactive Bladder

 Bladderwrack is potent in iodine, which is why it may be an effective treatment for hypothyroidism.
-As such, bladderwrack is contraindicated in those who already take treatment for hypothyroidism and who have hyperthyroidism.
-It is also contraindicated in those who are pregnant and breastfeeding.
+As such, bladderwrack is not recommended for those who already take treatment for hypothyroidism and who have hyperthyroidism.
+It is also not encouraged for those who are pregnant and breastfeeding.

 Researchers believe that Gosha-jinki-gan may be an effective treatment for men with benign prostatic obstruction.

-Saw palmetto, a beautiful tree common in Eastern parts of the United States may treat symptoms of OAB!
+Saw palmetto, a beautiful tree common in eastern parts of the U.S., may treat symptoms of OAB.

 Each supplement may have their own set of side effects, but common symptoms associated with these supplements include:

-Unless noted by your healthcare provider, herbs shouldn't be taken while pregnant or breastfeeding.
+Unless noted by your healthcare provider, herbs should not be taken while pregnant or breastfeeding.